Android4Lumia/android4lumia.github.io/wp.md

 ## How to reflash Windows Phone from the backup

-**Note:** Instead of thor2 you can flash MainOS and Data partition/FFU (with both partitions included) with Windows Phone Internals or Windows Device Recovery Tool.
+**Note:** Instead of thor2 you can flash FFU with Windows Phone Internals or Windows Device Recovery Tool.

 thor2 should be at: